svera/acquire-server/README.md

 ## Messages

-As stated at the beginning, Sackson server communicates with its different elements (game bridges, clients and hubs) through message passing.
-Those messages are in JSON format, and can be categorized between common messages and game-specific ones.
+As stated at the beginning, Sackson server communicates with its different elements (game bridges, clients and rooms) through message passing, managed by a structure called Hub.
+Those messages are in JSON format, and can be categorized between hub messages, room messages and game-specific ones.

+The message flow goes outside in: First the hub parses the incoming message type, if it should be managed by the hub itself it does it, otherwise the message is passed to the game room the client is currently into.
+Again, the game room parses the message type and if it is not of a type recognized by the room struct, passes it again, this time to the game bridge.

-### Common messages
+### Hub level messages

-These messages describe server-wide operations, like game creation/destroying, client connection/disconnection, etc, which are used in all games.
+These messages describe server-wide operations, basically game room creation/destroying.

+### Room level messages

+There are 4 types of messages a room can